iltuoconsulenteit/DocCropper/README.md

 `DOCROPPER_GOOGLE_CLIENT_ID`.
 When configured, a sign-in button will appear in the web interface and tokens will be verified by the backend.
 Google login is only used to identify users and is not tied to licensing.
+When the hidden Demo Full license is active the login button is hidden even if `google_client_id` is set.

 ---